2008 New York Philharmonic visit to North Korea

 The New York Philharmonic concert in Pyongyang, North Korea, on February 26, 2008, was a significant event in North Korea–United States relations.
 The orchestra played in East Pyongyang Grand Theatre, with the entire concert broadcast on North Korean state television.

 Concert

 Program

 The program, conducted by Lorin Maazel, included the national anthems of both North Korea ("Aegukka") and the United States ("The Star-Spangled Banner"), the Prelude to Act III of Lohengrin by Richard Wagner, Antonín Dvořák's Symphony No. 9 "From the New World", and George Gershwin's An American in Paris.
-Encores included the Farandole from Georges Bizet's Second L'Arlesienne Suite, Leonard Bernstein's Overture to Candide, and concluded with the popular Korean folk song "Arirang".
+Encores included the Farandole from Georges Bizet's Second L'Arlesienne Suite, Leonard Bernstein's Overture to Candide, and concluded with Choi Sung-hwan's 1976 "Arirang Fantasy", based on the popular Korean folk song "Bonjo Arirang".
 The Dvořák, Gershwin, and Bernstein works were each originally premiered by the New York Philharmonic, which is the oldest U.S. orchestra.